Infinnerty/DefendpointDeploymentToolkit/readme.txt

 • When configured to install, the script checks whether a specific version of Defendpoint is installed.

-• The Defendpoint client version to check is defined using [string]$appVersion = '5.1.149' on line 319 ('Deploy-Application.ps1').
+• The Defendpoint client version check is made dynamically from the MSI file.
+If a version older (or lack thereof) is installed, the script will install the MSI.

 • If the intended Defendpoint client version is already installed, the script will not initiate an install unless the parameter $ReplaceCurrentClient is set to $true.